Skip to main content Skip to navigation

 The Clean Air Strategy is supported by substantial evidence from monitoring, modelling and assessment of population exposure and health impacts from air pollution.
 The NSW State of the Environment report provides the latest information on air quality and other key environmental issues in New South Wales.

-The Strategy commits to improving and building the evidence base on air pollution and the health impacts.
+The strategy commits to improving and building the evidence base on air pollution and its health impacts.
 As new evidence becomes available, it will be used to inform the evaluation of the actions in the Clean Air Strategy.
 The 4 main areas of evidence and further information are:

 Monitoring